versionone/openAgile/VersionOne/TeamStreams/Plan.md

 	* Tester (shared with evolve)
 		* Software Test Engineer (half-time until more is needed)
 	* 2 VP Devs
+	* who writes the code also should write the test (real TDD)

 **2) What can we do as a team to make it happen?**